 I look at life with an “as-well-as” attitude rather than “either-or”.

-I am also an undeniable optimist, crazy about everything Japanese, obsessed with the outdoors and a world traveler.
+No doubt that I am also an undeniable optimist, crazy about everything Japanese, obsessed with the outdoors and a world traveler.

 Since my studies in business administration and later when working in marketing, small business management and nonprofit leadership in Germany and the USA, the world tried to convince me that polar opposites are limiting, and that career people thrive to be “either this or that”.
 I refuse to accept that you cannot be both caring as well as being tough.